shintasmith/standard-usage-schemas/api-docs/dev-guide/api-reference.rst

 **API Reference**
 ===================

-Learn about the available Cloud Feeds API resources and methods and see request and response examples.
+Learn about the available Cloud Feeds API resources and methods, and review message samples for each product event type.